tjdevries/advent_of_code/questions.md

     - Ten billion combinations of all the different funcstions
     - `fp.ReduceInt(sumInt, items)` vs `fp.Reduce(sum, items)`
         - I much prefer the sedcond way

+## Go notes

+When I'm writing go routines and I think "TJ, You race conditions probably deadlocks can't async write things" then I should try and do something like `go run -race my_thing.go`.